Skip to content

 Investing in vegan skincare products is a great way to ensure your skincare routine does not come at the expense of animal welfare.
 However, it is important to buy vegan skincare products from ethical skincare brands that are not involved in other ethical issues.

 But where does this oil come from?
-Squalene or squalene is often derived from the livers of sharks, and so this ingredient is sometimes not vegan.
+Squalene or squalane is often derived from the livers of sharks, and so this ingredient is sometimes not vegan.
 Deep-sea shark hunting can be a cruel practice, and as an apex predator, sharks play a vital role in the biodiversity found in the ocean.
-You can read more about the importance of sharks to ocean ecosystems in this article from green queen.
+The Marine Conservation Society highlights shark finning and commercial hunting as major threats to shark populations globally — choosing plant-based squalane is one small but meaningful way consumers can help.

 Plant-based squalene or squalane is becoming more popular, as consumers become more aware of how this ‘natural’ ingredient is harvested.
-For example, did you know, olives are a good source of squalene!
+For example, olives are a good source of squalene.
 Be sure to check the labels of your skincare products.
 Look out for ‘100% plant-based squalane’, ‘vegetable squalane’, or vegan skincare products.
+Our Ethical Skincare comparison table identifies brands that use plant-based squalane, helping consumers make an informed choice without spending hours reading ingredient labels.

 Is the palm oil in skincare sustainably sourced?

 One of the most notable examples of non-ethical skincare ingredients is palm oil.
 Palm oil can often be found in many skincare products.
-This ingredient is infamous for its role in deforestation, destruction of natural habitats, declining orangutan populations and in increased carbon emissions.
-But did you know that palm oil is also associated with human rights issues?
+This ingredient is infamous for its role in deforestation, destruction of natural habitats, declining orangutan populations and increased carbon emissions.
+But palm oil is also associated with human rights issues.

-Clearing land to make way for palm oil plantations can destroy the homes and livelihoods for local people.
+Clearing land to make way for palm oil plantations can destroy the homes and livelihoods of local people.
 Indigenous people and First Nation groups are vulnerable to the destruction that deforestation can cause.
 In 2019, the livelihoods of many indigenous peoples were devastated, as the forest materials that they had previously relied on were destroyed, to clear room for a palm oil plantation.
-You can read more about this case through the Human Rights Watch.
+You can read more about this through Human Rights Watch.
+The Rainforest Action Network has extensively documented the links between palm oil supply chains and both environmental destruction and human rights abuses — their research is a valuable resource for consumers wishing to understand which brands are truly addressing this issue.
+Ethical skincare brands that have eliminated palm oil entirely — or source only via the most stringent Roundtable on Sustainable Palm Oil (RSPO) certification — score higher in our research.

-See our Ethical Skincare Ratings Table to compare brands
+See our Ethical Skincare comparison table to compare brands

 As well as ranking and rating skincare brands on our Ethical Ratings Tables, The Good Shopping Guide has also written up detailed research articles on each brand, with more information about what these companies are doing in terms of their business ethics and sustainability efforts.
 Click on any brand name to read more exclusive research from The Good Shopping Guide.